supertokens/blog/content/authentication-vs-authorization/index.md

 Authorization mechanisms may include:

 There are a number of Authorization techniques like *attribute* and *rule* based Authorization but one of the most popular methods is *role based* access control where users are assigned to predefined roles with associated permissions and restrictions based on their job functions.
 You can learn more about RBAC in our [guide]
-Role-based Authorization: Assigning users to predefined roles with associated permissions and restrictions based on their job functions.
-You can learn more about RBAC in our [guide](what-is-roles-based-access-control-vs-abac).

 ## Why both matter